Safety

 IDLH

-Immediately dangerous to life or health.
-Atmospheres that are capable of causing death, irreversible adverse health effects, or the impairment of an individual's ability to escape from a dangerous atmosphere.
+Immediately dangerous to life and health.
+An atmosphere that is capable of causing death, irreversible adverse health effects, or the impairment of an individual’s ability to escape from a hazardous environment.
 IDLH environments are classified as such if they lack oxygen or have unknown contents.

 immediately dangerous to life and health

 IDLH.
-Atmospheres that are capable of causing death, irreversible adverse health effects, or the impairment of an individual's ability to escape from a dangerous atmosphere.
-IDLH environments are classified as such if they lack oxygen or have unknown contents.
+An atmosphere that is capable of causing death, irreversible adverse health effects, or the impairment of an individual’s ability to escape from a hazardous environment.
+Immediately dangerous to life and health environments are classified as such if they lack oxygen or have unknown contents.

 isoamyl acetate

 A chemical known for its banana-like odor.
-Isoamyl acetate is used in qualitative fit testing.
+Isoamyl acetate is used in odor threshold screening.

 mist

 A suspension of microscopic liquid particles of various sizes in the air.
-The spray of metal cutting fluids often produces mist.
+An example of mist is an aerosol spray.

 musculoskeletal